openT2T/client/README.md

 on the platform.
 Above this interface are application-level APIs for using that interface directly and for accessing OpenT2T JS APIs through it.

+You will need to grab jx.lib as this project has a dependency on it.
+To do that, run the following powershell script on the external directory included in this repo: openT2T\client\node\src\external\jxcore\DownloadJxcoreLib.ps1

 ## Multi-platform and cross-platform APIs
 There are library projects for [Android](./node/src/android), [iOS](./node/src/ios), and [Windows](./node/src/windows) that expose the NodeJS engine and OpenT2T APIs in the corresponding